oda-hub/dispatcher-app/README.md

 Jobs updates with messages on matrix
 -----------------------------------------------

-It is now possible to receive update messages regarding the status of the jobs submitted on the mmoda platform.
-An emailing system is already provided out-of-the-box, provided that a token is used (this contains the user email address to which the updates will be sent, along with a number of other configurations, more details [here](interfaces.md#user-tokens)).
+It is possible to receive update messages regarding the status of the jobs submitted on the mmoda platform.
+An emailing system is already provided out-of-the-box, provided that a token is used (this contains the user email address to which the updates will be sent, along with a number of other configurations, more details can be found [here](interfaces.md#user-tokens)).

-The platform supports now also the sending of messages via the [Matrix](https://matrix.org/) platform, and a dedicated messaging bot (__@mmoda-bot__) is available for receiving jobs updates messages.
+The platform now supports also the sending of messages via the [Matrix](https://matrix.org/) platform, and a dedicated messaging bot (__@mmoda-bot__) is available for receiving jobs updates.

-All communication over Matrix happens within a **room**: for this reason, one must be configured.
+All communication over Matrix happens within a **room**: for this reason, in order to receive jobs updates, one must be configured.

 Two options are possible:

 * _**shared room**_: a room where multiple users can participate.
-* _**direct message room**_: where the messages are directly sent and received, to and from a particular user.
+* _**direct message room**_: a room where the messages are directly sent and received, to and from a particular user.

 Obviously, an account on the matrix platform is necessary.
 In addition, a number of configuration steps are necessary, either on the token as well as on the matrix user account.